ebruchez/ebruchez.github.io/_drafts/2021-xx-xx - The early history of the organ.md

 author: Erik Bruchez
 tags:
 category: Technology
+mermaid: true
 ---

 TODO:

 1. continue to revise "keyboard" section (not that great)
+    - maybe just delegate that to the next post on the keyboard "The origin of the modern musical keyboard"
 1. write conclusion
 1. move some stuff to footnotes?
 1. review text again